-Additionally, the bill makes several deletions, particularly in the descriptions of false reporting crimes, where terms like "resulting in physical injury" and "serious impairment of body function" have been replaced with more precise language regarding the intent and consequences of the actions.
-The enactment of this bill is contingent upon the passage of Senate Bill No. 202 and will take effect 90 days after it is enacted into law.
+Additionally, the bill modifies existing language regarding false reports of crimes, removing terms like "resulting in serious impairment of body function" and replacing them with more precise language regarding physical injury and death.
+The enactment of this bill is contingent upon the passage of Senate Bill No. 202 and will take effect 90 days after being enacted into law.

 Statutes affected: